 This is the first book that can be considered a textbook on thin film science, complete with exercises at the end of each chapter.
 Ohring has contributed many highly regarded reference books to the AP list, including Reliability and Failure of Electronic Materials and the Engineering Science of Thin Films.
 The knowledge base is intended for science and engineering students in advanced undergraduate or first-year graduate level courses on thin films and scientists and engineers who are entering or require an overview of the field.

 Advanced undergraduate and first-year graduate students in materials science and electrical engineering; researchers in industrial in-house courses, or short courses offered by professional societies.

-Published: October 2001
+- 15th October 2001

 - Academic Press

 - eBook ISBN: